ksahin/alembic/_posts/2018-10-29-getting-started.md

 #### Next

-Now that everything is set up, you will receive daily alerts about price changes, you can access analytics on https://app.pricingbot.co/dashboard blabla...
+Now that everything is set up, you will receive daily alerts about price changes, you can access analytics on  [https://app.pricingbot.co/dashboard](https://app.pricingbot.co/dashboard)